electricbookworks/ebw-training/multiformat-editing/text/06-text.md

 LaTeX is much easier to write, if your software supports it.
 At Electric Book Works, we use LaTeX, because our software automatically converts it for each of our output formats.
 For instance, we write `$$E = mc^2$$` and we get *E* = *mc*².
 (The `$$` signs wrap any LaTeX maths we want converted.)

 It is very important to establish right at the beginning of a project, even before authors start writing, how maths will be created in the manuscript and processed through production.

+## Text in images

+As we mentioned in passing earlier, avoid including text in images where possible.
+Text in images can be unreadable on small screens, it can't be found by searching in a document, and it makes translation projects much more expensive, because images have to be recreated for each language.

+Sometimes you have to put text in images.
+For instance, graphs must have axes and labels.
+When that happens, you must create a detailed stylesheet for your team that defines image sizes, font sizes and styles, and colours to use when placing text in images.